thdot/docker-cassandra-web/README.md

 ## Credits

-It is derived from Debian based image [markusgulden/cassandra-web](https://hub.docker.com/r/markusgulden/cassandra-web).
+It is derived from the [image of Doğukan Çağatay](https://hub.docker.com/r/dcagatay/cassandra-web), which itself is based on an [image from MG Cloud Consultants](https://hub.docker.com/r/markusgulden/cassandra-web).